Cambridge first-year student Jonathan Millican has been crowned the UK's second cybersecurity champion

 Datatec has described the state of the UK economy as weak as it revealed the state of its own fiscal finances in a trading update.

 A digital production company turned NetApp filers and Avere NAS acceleration devices into a private NAS cloud hosted at the SuperNAP collocation facility in Las Vegas.

-Check Point is paying its resellers to offer customers security assesments that will identify the threats that users networks are exposed to.
-Security audits are a well trodden path for resellers to go down when trying to pitch services to a customer but it is not common for them to be paid by the
+Check Point is paying its resellers to offer customers security assessments that will identify the threats that users networks are exposed to.

 Mark Madsen questions why people take the wrong approach with unstructured data, abandoning their experiences with demographics and market research.

 Just a couple of days after Dell announced plans to buy Sonicwall the competition has moved to exploit customer and channel uncertainty over the potential implications of the tie-up.

 Boston-based companies stay up and running at SunGard Workforce Continuity Center following a transformer fire that left part of the city without power.

 Microsoft Office 15 will include radical changes to the way the product is bought and licensed.
 An Office for iPad app may also be on its way.

 Security solutions specialist Becrypt has made Exclusive Networks its first service delivery partner following the launch of a new partner programme last month.

 Just hours after rival Avaya swooped on Radvision, Cisco has piled in with a $5bn (£3.18bn) purchase of its own in the shape of video software and content security solutions developer NDS Group Ltd from current owners Permira and Rupert Murdoch's News Corporation.